 Jill took an unconventional path to entrepreneurship.
 Born and raised in Prince Edward Island, she moved to Fredericton, New Brunswick and earned a Bachelor of Arts from UNB, and later, a Master of Arts from the University of Waterloo, in Waterloo, Ontario.
-The field of anthropology was Jill’s focus throughout university, studying the history of people, how culture affects how we live, and how technologies will change us in the future.
+The field of anthropology was Jill’s focus throughout university, studying the history of humankind, how the environment shapes the way we live (and vice versa), and how technologies will shape our future.

 After moving to Nova Scotia in 2010, she started working for the provincial government.
 Seeing the potential of this technology, she left to become a co-founder of Neothermal Energy Storage, on a mission to provide a warm home with a lighter heating bill.

 Outside of working on Neothermal, Jill gets out of bed for her three rescue cats and a great cup of coffee, and daydreams of summer days on Maritime beaches.

 Chief Research and Technology Officer